zkanga/greatExpectationsTest/README.md

 3. Execute the unit tests and evaluate the candidate's solutions based on the provided criteria.
 	- If using heavyweight test, you will need to pip install faker

-Thank you once again for your valuable time.
+Thank you once again for your time.